-The results for meat in this study are calculated per kg carcass, kg consumer products, kg edible (boneless) meat and per kg protein.
+The results for meat in this study are calculated per kg carcass, kg consumer products and per kg protein.
 The total environmental burdens from the carcass are distributed to meat, by-products and hides and skins by using economic allocation factors.
 For consumer products, specific allocation factors for Nortura are used, based on the total quantity and economic value for each animal species.
-For edible meat, default allocation factors are provided by PEF and are used for beef, pork, mutton and lamb.
 The environmental impacts per kg of protein were based on the average protein content in edible meat.